Parks and Trails

 Lake George Regional Park

 This four-season park offers a serene lake for swimming, fishing, and boating; two beaches; playing fields; and extensive trails for hiking, walking, cross-country skiing, and snowshoeing.
-Take the family to the east side’s sand beach, savor the fall foliage on a rigorous hike on the west side, or check out the Winter Carnival the first weekend in February—Lake George has it all.
+Take the family to the East Side’s sand beach, savor the fall foliage on a hike on the West Side, or check out the Winter Carnival the first weekend in February—Lake George has it all.
+Interested?
+Read an article and see a photo slideshow here.

 10 Main St., Canaan